-In Illinois, secondary schools in districts with enrollments between 3,000 and 5,999 students, the salary range for beginning teachers with bachelor's degrees is $40,032 to $47,694.
-Source:"Illinois Teacher Salary Study 2008-2009," Illinois State Board of Education
+In Illinois, secondary schools in districts with enrollments between 3,000 and 5,999 students, the salary range for beginning teachers with bachelor's degrees is $46,093 to $61,990, as of 2023.
+Source: Salary.com.
+For instance, the Chicago School District offers one of the highest starting salaries at $61,990 for a beginning teacher with a bachelor's degree.
+Source: Teacher Catalina.

 At Governors State University, the English Education certificate program enables you to turn your undergraduate degree in English into a rewarding career as a teacher on the secondary level.
 English teachers guide their students through the world of writers who use the power and scope of words to explore the joys and struggles of life and humanity.
-Our 21st century world is filled with new options for sharing information - Facebook, Twitter and Instagram are changing the way we communicate - but it is still necessary to learn writing skills so that the words on the computer screen have meaning.
+Our 21st-century world is filled with new options for sharing information - Facebook, Twitter, and Instagram are changing the way we communicate - but it is still necessary to learn writing skills so that the words on the computer screen have meaning.

 Outstanding Preparation

-The sequence of course work is approved by the Illinois State Board of Education and leads to an initial high school licensure in English Language Arts.
+The sequence of coursework is approved by the Illinois State Board of Education and leads to an initial high school licensure in English Language Arts.
 You can also obtain an endorsement for teaching in middle school.
-To be recommended for an Illinois State Board of Education teaching license, you must present evidence of having passed the Test of Academic Proficiency (formerly Basic Skills), Subject Matter Knowledge and Assessment of Professional Teaching examinations of the Illinois Certification Testing System.
+To be recommended for an Illinois State Board of Education teaching license, you must present evidence of having passed the Test of Academic Proficiency (formerly Basic Skills), Subject Matter Knowledge, and Assessment of Professional Teaching examinations of the Illinois Certification Testing System.
 You must complete a student teaching requirement in English and meet other requirements for certification through approved programs in the teacher education and certification section of the GSU catalog.

 Program Fact Sheet